nifty-oss/asset/README.md

 - [License](#license)

 > [!WARNING]
-> `nifty asset` has not been formally audited – use in production at your own risk.
+> The `asset` program has not been formally audited – use in production at your own risk.

 ## Features

-The main goal of `nifty asset` is to provide an open-source, lightweight and composable non-fungible standard on Solana.
+The main goal of `asset` is to provide an open-source, lightweight and composable non-fungible standard on Solana.
 This is achieved by:
 - Using a **single** account to represent a digital asset.
 - Storing as much or as little data on-chain using optional extensions.
 - Efficient zero-copy de-/serialization to minimize compute units utilization.